 The Medical Device Regulation divides MD into classes I, Is, Im, Ir, IIa, IIb and III, taking into account the intended purpose and risk as per Annex VIII :

 - Class I sterile-Devices are low risk such as sterile bandages, administration sets for infusion, The devices are non-invasive.
-The manufacturer must draw up a technical file and apply to a European Notified Body to get the sterilization process certified.
+The manufacturer must draw up a technical documentation and apply to a European Notified Body to get the sterilization process certified.

 - Class I measuring-Devices are low risk such as measuring spoons and cups, etc. The devices are non- invasive.
-The manufacturer must draw up a technical file and apply to a European Notified Body to get certified in the area of manufacturing dealing with metrology.
+The manufacturer must draw up a technical documentation and apply to a European Notified Body to get certified in the area of manufacturing dealing with metrology.

 - Class I reusable instruments, is a new class of devices dedicated to surgical reusable instrument, which will also now need the intervention of a Notified Body.
-Manufacturer must develop and maintain a Technical File.
+Manufacturer must develop and maintain a technical documentation.
 Conformity Assessment Procedures (Chapters I and III of Annex IX, or in Part A of Annex XI) are applicable, and will have to be mentioned in a Declaration of Conformity.
 The CE mark will be affixed with a notified body number.

 For all devices, manufacturer shall draw up an EU Declaration of Conformity.